-Integrating with pkl-lsp
+Integrating with Pkl Language Server

-pkl-lsp is a low-level tool that is meant to be integrated with editors by way of plugins.
+Pkl Language Server is a low-level tool that is meant to be integrated with editors by way of plugins.

 The documentation below is intended for plugin implementors.